SAFE-Stack/SAFE-BookStore/README.md

 ## Testing

+Start the full build (incl.
+UI tests) with:

+    > build.cmd // on windows
+    $ ./build.sh // on unix

 ### Expecto

 [Expecto](https://github.com/haf/expecto) is a test framework like NUnit or xUnit, but much more developer friendly.
 With Expecto you write tests as values in normal code.